 This talk occurred in 2019, so much of what was mentioned could change — as games typically evolve tremendously throughout their development.
 Certain ideas stick, while others — even if enormous amounts of time and resources are spent on them — might not ever come to be.

 Despite the company having Starfield in mind since as early as 2004, that doesn’t mean it’s been actively working on it since then.
-But at the very least, we know it is past the pre-production phase and has been for around five years.
-Howard told Geoff Keighley during a Gamelab discussion, “It took us a while to get that cohesive ‘this is what Starfield is,’ and now that project is off and running in a good way and that was also why we felt good announcing it.”
+But at the very least, we know it is well in development and has been the studio’s focus for the better part of the past five years.
+Howard told Geoff Keighley during a Gamelab discussion, “It took us a while to get that cohesive ‘this is what Starfield is,’ and now that project is off and running in a good way, and that was also why we felt good announcing it.”

 For context, it took Bethesda at least around five years to complete development on Skyrim, assuming the team started work on it as soon as The Elder Scrolls IV: Oblivion shipped in 2006.
-With that in mind, the current COVID-19 pandemic will likely have an effect on the game’s development, due to studios being forced to work remotely.
+With that in mind, the current COVID-19 pandemic has had an effect on the game’s development due to studios being forced to work remotely.
 This practice — although necessary — is one that has slowed the production of many forms of media, not just video games.

 - Surface Book 4: Everything about Microsoft’s most powerful 2-in-1 so far

 - Everything we know about the Dead Space Remake